OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-distribute-your-mobile-app-to-a-limited-group-of-end-users.md

 ### Before You Start

-If you decide to create a closed beta program for distributing the mobile app to a limited group of end-users, each participating end-user must have a Google Account.
+If you decide to create a closed beta program for distributing the mobile app to a limited group of end users, each participating end user must have a Google Account.

 ### Generate the Android App Package (APK)